robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 await session.CloseAsync();
 ```

-Each manager objects represents and hold some data (e.g., for scene, it is the scene metadata) in its `Data` property.
+Each manager object represents and holds some data (e.g., for a scene, it is the scene metadata) in its `Data` property.
 When that data is updated in any form, the manager object will always raise a notification in the form of an `Updated` event.
-Please note that this only applies to the data in `Data` property.
+Please note that this only applies to the data in the `Data` property.
-Changes concerning manager object's existence as a whole (removal and addition) are communicated by the `ReadOnlyObservableCollection` that holds them.
+Changes concerning the manager object's existence as a whole (removal and addition) are communicated by the `ReadOnlyObservableCollection` that holds them.
-Each manager will raise `Removing` event shortly before deleting itself.
+Each manager will raise a `Removing` event shortly before deleting itself.

 >  **NOTE -- Subscribing to collections**
-> To subscribe to the `CollectionChangedEvent` of `ReadOnlyObservableCollection`, you need to first directly cast it into the `INotifyCollectionChanged` interface.
+> To subscribe to the `CollectionChangedEvent` of `ReadOnlyObservableCollection`, you need to directly cast it into the `INotifyCollectionChanged` interface.

 All managers inherit either from the `Arcor2ObjectManager` class or the extended `LockableArcor2ObjectManager` class.
 The `Arcor2ObjectManager` class provides the aforementioned notification mechanisms, while `LockableArcor2ObjectManager` adds